hheinzer/ccfd/README.md

 # Installation

 The installation process is easiest on Linux, but possible on MacOS and Windows.
-For best performance you should build an run it on your native OS.

 ## Linux